willhack-g/hugo/content/Aboutme/index.md

 ## Portal's Purpose

-The intention behind creating this portal is to unite people who are concerned with these questions and who would like to personally ensure that the future for our children isn't a dystopia.
+The intention behind the creation of this portal is:

+*   To bring together people who are troubled by these questions and who would like to personally ensure that the future for our children is not a dystopia.
+*   To search for and share information that is or potentially may be relevant.
+The flood of useless information makes people read less.
+However, forming an opinion about what is and what will be requires extensive, though not necessarily professional, knowledge.

 We focus on:

+*   Jointly deepening knowledge in important areas.
-* Jointly seeking optimal paths for development - both personal and collective
+*   Jointly searching for optimal development paths - both personal and collective.
-* Developing projects that have a real impact on our earnings and daily life
+*   Developing projects that have a real impact on our earnings and everyday life.
-* Directing AI development for the benefit of all people, not just the wealthy few
+*   Guiding the development of AI for the benefit of all people, not just the wealthiest few.

 If this intention resonates with you - comment, share, write your own article, be active.
 If you don't start acting now, you might regret missing the chance to contribute to shaping this transformation in the future.